pyxy-org/pyxy/README.md

 * [pyxl4/pyxl4](https://github.com/pyxl4/pyxl4) - A fork created when `pyxl3` was no longer maintained
 * [twidi/mixt](https://github.com/twidi/mixt) - Another fork of Pyxl with a lot of features
 * [michaeljones/packed](https://github.com/michaeljones/packed) - A unique effort that uses decorators and a compilation step
+* [pelme/htpy](https://github.com/pelme/htpy) - Not HTML-in-Python, but close.
+A great solution to generating HTML with Python

 #### Syntax Support
 * [christoffer/pycharm-pyxl](https://github.com/christoffer/pycharm-pyxl) - Pyxl support for PyCharm